byojelly/mrm/spec.md

           gem 'dotenv-rails'  #allows us to setup a file to store our client and secret keys for omniauth without sending to github gem 'omniauth'  #gem to allow omniauth (may already exist in devise) gem 'omniauth-github'
-    2-    in routes add route to route ommni auth CallbacksController 3 - create callbacks controller and add methods for each omniauth 4 - add a migrations file with table columns uid, provider, and any other table fields necessary 5 - in User module, activate omniauthable in devise, and setup class method self.from_omniauth(auth) method that sets the return attributes from the site
+    2-    in config/routes add route to route ommni auth CallbacksController 3 - create callbacks controller and add methods for each omniauth 4 - add a migrations file with table columns uid, provider, and any other table fields necessary 5 - in User module, activate omniauthable in devise, and setup class method self.from_omniauth(auth) method that sets the return attributes from the site